DHTMLX/docs-todolist/docs/api/methods/movetask_method.md

 ### Description

-@short: moves a task to the specified position
+@short: Moves a task to the specified position

 A parent task is moved together with its children.